 top of page

-Clash of Empires The Battle of Cynoscephalae 197 BC
+Clash of Empires: The Battle of Cynoscephalae 197 BC

 In this article I’m going to use the Clash Battle System to recreate the Roman victory over the Macedonians at Cynoscephalae in 197 BC.
 This battle is significant because it was a contest for supremacy between the two superpowers of the day namely Macedonia and Rome each of which used a different type of warfare.
 These being the old and ridged Macedonian Phalanx versus the new and flexible Roman Legion.
 The battle also marked the start of Roman domination over the Hellenistic World.